Strawberry Matcha Latte Bubble Tea

 Make this delicious and refreshing layered iced matcha drink at home!
-A Boba Guys copycat recipe, get step-by-step instructions and tips on how to make it quick and easy.
+Get step-by-step instructions and tips on how to make it quick and easy.

-- Strawberry matcha latte bubble tea is a popular iced milk tea at Boba Guys, my favorite bubble tea shop.
-It’s a layered drink with tapioca balls in strawberry puree at the bottom, oat milk, then a top layer of matcha.
+- Strawberry matcha latte bubble tea is a layered drink with tapioca balls and strawberry puree at the bottom, oat milk in the middle, then a top layer of matcha.

 - Strawberries and matcha are delicious together, so if you love iced matcha lattes, you’ll love this refreshing drink.